juancarlospaco/awesome-streaming-tools/README.md

 ## Tetris Online Multiplayer

-- [Tetrio](https://tetr.io) is an free online multiplayer with custom rooms that you can use to play with viewers.
+- [Tetrio](https://tetr.io) is a free open source online multiplayer with custom rooms that you can use to play with viewers.
+  Desktop App for Linux, Windows, Mac.

 ## Skribbl